FairMedFM/FairMedFM/README.md

 ### Data Preprocessing

+You can either download our pre-processed data directly (see the next section) or pre-process customized data your self.

+#### Preprocess data on your own
 We provide data preprocessing scripts for each datasets [here](./notebooks/preprocess).
 The data preprocessing contains 3 steps:

 - (Optional) preprocess imaging data.